babylonhealth/ios-playbook/Cookbook/Technical-Documents/UIAutomation.md

-# UI Automation with XCTest
+# UI Automation with XCTest & Gherkin
 As part of our UI automation we utilize the open source Gherkin framework [Links with title](https://github.com/net-a-porter-mobile/XCTest-Gherkin "XCTest-Gherkin") to make the test cases more readable and use the screen object model to improve maintainability of the test code.

 ## Step Definitions